Ziao/rtl/README.md

 - [ ] Set up Cypress
 - [ ] Set up Storybook
 - [ ] Write integration tests
+- [ ] More SEO tags, such as meta descriptions, favicons, etc

 ### Things I would add, but did not have time for
 - Handle UI cases such as articles with `showVideoIcon` or `isPremium`.